-While I was searching the Aalayam Kanden web site, understand that Mrs PadmaPriya Baskaran is organizing a one day trip to Thakkolam ( click here ), Melpadi, Pullalur and Thiruvalam on 9th August 2015 for Ponniyin Selvan Group ( Click here Click Here ).
-Even-though I had been earlier to Thakkolam and Thiruvalam temples as a part of pilgrimage yathara to cover 276 Thevara Paadal Petra Shiva Sthalangal (for details CLICK HERE ) thought of doing once again with a group of heritage enthusiastic peoples.
+While I was searching the Aalayam Kanden website, understood that Mrs PadmaPriya Baskaran is organizing a one-day trip to Thakkolam ( click here ), Melpadi, Pullalur, and Thiruvalam on 9th August 2015 for Ponniyin Selvan Group ( Click here Click Here ).
+Even though I had been earlier to Thakkolam and Thiruvalam temples as a part of a pilgrimage yatra to cover 276 Thevara Paadal Petra Shiva Sthalangal (for details CLICK HERE ) thought of doing it once again with a group of heritage enthusiastic people.

 After visiting Melpadi, we reached Mahendravadi via Sholingur- Banavaram.
-Mahendravadi is very much near to a quite large tank ( Mahendravarma tataka ) with high raised bunds.
+Mahendravadi is very near to a quite large tank ( Mahendravarma tataka ) with high-raised bunds.
 Mahendravadi must be a large city during Mahendravarman's period.

 ARCHITECTURE

-The rock cut shrine was dedicated to Lord Vishnu ( from the grantha inscriptions – the god name was Murari. ).
-The Narasimha idol was installed in the sanctum during recent years.
-The cave consists of a sanctum sanctorum, ardha mandapam and a mukha mandapam.
+The rock-cut shrine was dedicated to Lord Vishnu (from the grantha inscriptions – the god's name was Murari).
+The Narasimha idol was installed in the sanctum in recent years.
+The cave consists of a sanctum sanctorum, ardha mandapam, and a mukha mandapam.
 The ardhamandapam and mukha mandapam are seperated by two pillars and two pilaster.
 2 pillars and 2 pilasters are at the mukha mandapam.
-The four pillars are of cubical at the top and bottoms and octagonal at the center.
-The Pothiyal / Capital ( Pillar support to ceiling ) are not artistically carved, simple curved pothyals.
-The front two pillar cubical portions and pilasters are carved with Lotus medallions on all the four sides of top and bottom.
+The four pillars are cubical at the top and bottom and octagonal at the center.
+The Pothiyal/Capital (Pillar support to ceiling) is not artistically carved, simple curved pothyals.
+The front two pillar cubical portions and pilasters are carved with Lotus medallions on all four sides of the top and bottom.

-The Dwarapalakas are on either side of the sanctum sanctorum standing in tribhanga posture without thandam and resting their hands on the waist an looking at the entrance of the sanctum sanctorum.
+The Dwarapalakas are on either side of the sanctum sanctorum standing in tribhanga posture without thandam resting their hands on the waist and looking at the entrance of the sanctum sanctorum.
 Both are eroded or worn out very much.
-On the right side dwarapalaka is wearing necklace, Mukuta and Yajnopavita.
+On the right side, dwarapalaka is wearing a necklace, Mukuta, and Yajnopavita.

 The Rock cut temple - A closer look